 The Takeaway

 The credit reporting bureaus collect all sorts of financial information from your various lenders to create your credit score.
-Your credit card company likely reports your card activity about once a month.
-Understanding what information has an impact on your score, and the impact of on-time payments and credit inquiries, can help you keep your score as high as possible and help keep credit card costs down.
+Your credit card company likely reports your card activity about once a month, on your statement or billing cycle date.
+Understanding what information has an impact on your score, as well as the impact of on-time payments and credit inquiries, can help you keep your score as high as possible and help keep credit card costs down.

 FAQ